 All input will be summarized and used to create recommendations specific for our area.

-CommunityScale will be building a website just for Johnson County.
+CommunityScale will build a website just for Johnson County.
 We will provide that link as soon as the site is ready.

 What data, information and issues will be studied?